pixelwolf-org/pixelwolf-actions/README.md

 3. Include a `README.md` with clear documentation for inputs, outputs, and usage examples.
 4. Test the action in a sample workflow before pushing changes to the repository.

+### Adding a New Workflow

+1. Create a new folder under `./workflows/` with the workflow name (e.g., `new-workflow`).
+2. Add a `workflow.yml` file to define the reusable workflow configuration.
+3. Include a `README.md` with comprehensive documentation covering:
+   - Purpose and use cases
+   - Required inputs and configurations
+   - Implementation examples
+4. Test the workflow in a sample project before committing.

-### Updating an Existing Action
+### Updating an Existing Action or Workflow

-1. Update the relevant files in the action's directory.
+1. Update the relevant files in the action's or workflow's directory.
-2. Test your changes in a workflow to ensure they work as expected.
+2. Test your changes thoroughly to ensure they work as expected.
-3. Revise the action's documentation (`README.md`) if necessary.
+3. Revise the documentation (`README.md`) to reflect any modifications.
+4. If updating a workflow, verify compatibility with existing implementations.

 ### Guidelines